How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 Do I need a notary for a promissory note in Pennsylvania?

-Notarization is not required for a promissory note to be legally valid in Pennsylvania.
-However, notarizing the document is strongly recommended — it deters forgery claims, simplifies enforcement in court, and makes the note self-authenticating as evidence.
+Notarization is not required in Pennsylvania for a promissory note to be legally valid.
+Notarizing it anyway is strongly recommended - it deters forgery claims, simplifies court enforcement, and makes the note self-authenticating as evidence.
 Having 1 witness is also recommended.

-What happens if the borrower defaults on a promissory note in Pennsylvania?
+What happens if a borrower defaults on a promissory note in Pennsylvania?

-If the borrower defaults, the lender may demand immediate repayment of the full outstanding balance, charge any default interest rate specified in the note, and pursue legal action in Pennsylvania court.
+Upon default, the lender may demand immediate repayment of the full outstanding balance, charge any default interest rate specified in the note, and file suit in Pennsylvania court.
 Lenders have 4 years from the date of default to file a lawsuit under Pennsylvania's statute of limitations for written contracts.

 What must be included in a Pennsylvania Installment Promissory Note?

 A valid Installment Promissory Note in Pennsylvania must include: Written agreement signed by borrower; Payment schedule; Interest rate disclosure; Late fee terms.
-Our platform automatically includes all required elements for Pennsylvania in your generated document, formatted to meet state standards.
+Our platform automatically includes all required elements formatted to Pennsylvania standards.

 Ready to Create Your Pennsylvania Installment Promissory Note?